-Non-adherence to traffic laws governing crash helmet use is a major factor implicated in head injury resulting from motorcycle accident (Oginni, Ugboko and Adewole, 2007; Ogunmodede et al., 2012).
+Non-adherence to traffic laws governing crash helmet use is a major factor implicated in head injury resulting from motorcycle accident (Oginni, Ugboko and Adewole, 2007; Ogunmodede et al, 2012).
 The users of motorcycle do give flimsy excuses for not using crash helmet and prefer using improvised helmets like dried pumpkin shells or empty paint plastic keg to avert disturbance from law enforcement agents (Adewale, 2009).
 These materials do not prevent traumatic impact to the brain that can result to head injury in cases of accidents.
 In a drive to bring behaviour change in situations of harmful behaviour, social marketing has been suggested.
-TAU (2014) described social marketing as the process of motivating people (through application of marketing techniques) to voluntarily adopt behaviour which is beneficial to the use of crash helmet by motorcycle riders which serves a huge benefit to them.
-Meanwhile, it is worth noting that a slogan of the Public Awareness Campaign (PAC) that strives to increase helmet-use rates and improve traffic safety knowledge throughout Vietnam is "Wear A Helmet.
-There Are No Excuses".
+TAU (2014) described social marketing as the process of motivating people (through application of marketing techniques) to voluntarily adopt behaviour which is beneficial to them.
+The adoption of beneficial behaviour is considered over potentially harmful ones.
+This applies to the use of crash helmet by motorcycle riders which serves a huge benefit to them.
+Meanwhile, it is worth noting that a slogan of the Public Awareness Campaign (PAC) that strives to increase helmet-use rates and improve traffic safety knowledge throughout Vietnam is 'Wear A Helmet.
+There Are No Excuses'.
 This seeks to decrease traffic accident fatalities and modify road safety behaviour.